ElricXin/Auto-Learning-GCN/README.md

 # Auto-Learning-GCN
-This repo is the official implementation for Auto-Learning-GCN: <u>Multivariate Topology Representation for Skeleton-based Action Recognition<u>
+This repo is the official implementation for Auto-Learning-GCN: <u>An Ingenious Framework for Skeleton-based Action Recognition<u>

 ## architecture of Auto-Learning-GCN